hong-tm/foodco-rentease/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Configure `.env` file with required environment variables.
+4. .env.example file is provided for reference.
-4. Start the development server using `npm run dev`.
+5. Start the development server using `npm run dev`.

 ---